-5. EMPOWER EMPLOYEES through improved onboarding and recruitment.
+6. EMPOWER EMPLOYEES through improved onboarding and recruitment.

 As mentioned earlier, it takes a unique individual to be successful working in a call center environment.
 It starts early on—even prior to their start date.
 Look at how you’re recruiting for your Reps.
 Will they enhance the culture you currently have in place?
 Is this something they can envision doing longer than a few months?

-Once hired, provide them information that they can digest prior to their first day, and start to reward for that behavior.
+Once hired, provide them information they can digest prior to their first day, and start to reward for that behavior.
 Are you setting them up for success with onboarding processes and training programs?

-6. PROMOTE CONSISTENCY through a unified approach to customer service.
+7. PROMOTE CONSISTENCY through a unified approach to customer service.

-Provide your Reps a consolidated view of initiatives on an automated platform, with office signage, and via frequently updated monitor screens.
+Provide your call center representatives a consolidated view of initiatives on an automated platform, with office signage, and via frequently updated monitor screens.
 Promote the core values you want all of your employees to live into with each other as well as with your customers.
 Among other promotions, include a customer service week to highlight best practices and reward for contests.
 Gather feedback from customers with surveys, and be open to making adjustments based upon this feedback (none of this—“I have to score a 5 out of 5 to get recognized”).